discordjs/guide/guide/popular-topics/permissions.md

 channel.overwritePermissions(channel.guild.id, { VIEW_CHANNEL: false });
 ```

-Any permissionflags not specified in this PermissionOverwriteOptions object (the second parameter) do not get an explicit allow or explicit deny overwrite.
+Any permission flags not specified in this PermissionOverwriteOptions object (the second parameter) do not get an explicit allow or explicit deny overwrite.
 You can also provide an array of overwrites during channel creation:

 ```js